Azure/azure-monitor-baseline-alerts/docs/content/patterns/monitoring packs/_index.md

 - Minimize the need for the Customer to determine the minimal monitoring items for a certain type of workload

 - Provide best practices out of the box on items that need monitoring for different workloads.
-The Monitoring Packs work closely wit the Azure Monitor Baseline Alerts [AMBA](http://aka.ms/amba) and the Azure Monitor teams to provide an comprehensive and aligned monitoring solution.
+The Monitoring Packs work closely wit the Azure Monitor Baseline Alerts [AMBA](http://aka.ms/amba) and the Azure Monitor teams to provide a comprehensive and aligned monitoring solution.

 - Create a framework for collaboration that will make it easy to add new monitored technologies.

-For a detailes on the solution, please refer to [Azure Monitoring Packs](https://github.com/Azure/AzureMonitorStarterPacks)
+For a details about the solution, please refer to [Azure Monitoring Packs](https://github.com/Azure/AzureMonitorStarterPacks)

 ## Pre-requisites and recommendations